top of page

 A Different Type of Headphone

-The interesting thing about the SMB-02 is that it doesn’t really feel like a typical “studio headphone.”
+The SMB-02 doesn't really feel like a typical "studio headphone."

 A lot of studio headphones impress you immediately with exaggerated top end, hyped lows, or ultra-wide presentation.